 The Commonwealth's major operating funds-the General Fund, the Motor License Fund and the State Lottery Fund-provide financial resources to operate programs and fund grants.
-Trends in expenditures from those funds for various program areas are discussed below based on budgetary basis financial statements for fiscal year 2005, the enacted budget for fiscal year 2006, and the proposed budget for fiscal year 2007.
+Trends in expenditures from those funds for various program areas are discussed below based on budgetary basis financial statements for fiscal year 2006and the enacted budget for fiscal year 2007.